AleHD/evals/README.md

 - `SIZE`: The (approximate) size of the model in billions of parameters.
    Used to set model parallelism (needs to be set in larger models, otherwise you will run out of CUDA memory when evaluating).
 - `LIMIT`: The --limit argument to pass to lm-evaluation-harness.
-- `BOD`: Set this to `true` if you wish to prepend the BOD token when evaluating models.
+- `BOS`: Set this to `true` if you wish to prepend the BOS token when evaluating models.
 - `TASKS`: Tasks to run with lm eval harness.

 ## Customizing `update_wandb.py`